zbauman3/zanebauman.com/src/articles/illumindex.md

 The display used here is a 64x64 RGB LED matrix.
 It is divided into two halves, top and bottom, with each half measuring 64x32 and containing its own control hardware.
 Each half uses three 64-bit shift registers, one for red, green, and blue, which represent the columns of the display.
 Between these shift registers and the LEDs are latch circuits.
 These latches allow the data for all 64 columns to be shifted in slowly and then displayed simultaneously by toggling the latch signal.
 The latches also expose an enable/disable signal, which is used by the driver algorithm described later.

 Row selection is handled by a 5-to-32 address decoder.
 Conceptually, the address decoder selects which row is connected to the negative side of the circuit, while the shift registers determine which columns drive the positive side for red, green, and/or blue.
 With simple on/off control of red, green, and blue, the display is limited to eight colors: red, green, blue, cyan, magenta, yellow, black, and white.
-Producing additional colors requires more advanced techniques in the display driver that is covered below.
+Producing additional colors requires more advanced techniques in the display driver that is described later.

 Each half of the matrix has its own set of shift registers and latches.
 However, both halves share the clock signal for the shift registers, the latch control and enable signals, and the output from the address decoder.
 This means that while the columns on each half can be controlled independently, all other control signals operate in unison across the entire display.